harshitshah4/VidyaDrive/README.md

 # VidyaDrive
 An app to store all your notes

+The aim of this project is to get an idea about creating an app similar to Google Drive or Any Storage drive using Firebase.

 This app is developed to preach others on working with Firebase and Android Development.
 VidyaDrive functions on storing all your study notes classified into Subjects , Chapters as well as Course Year .